bkrug/Emu-Writer/README.md

 ### TODO

-* Consider adding a defrag operation that runs every 64/60s seconds.
+* When creating the disk image, write-protect the program files.
 * When splitting a paragraph, the "new" paragraph should always be the smaller of the two.
 This makes memory management easier.
+* Consider adding a defrag operation that runs every 64/60s seconds.

 ### Manual test cases